argoopjmc/Katsaris/README.md

 # Katsaris
-Authentic sounding piano transcriptions using ML
+Authentic sounding orchestral transcriptions for the piano using ML